makersacademy/rps-challenge/README.md

 Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).

-## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard
+## Bonus level 2: rock, paper, scissors, Spock, Lizard

-Use the _special_ rules ( _you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock_ )
+Use the _special_ rules ( _you can find them here http://en.wikipedia.org/wiki/rock-paper-scissors-lizard-Spock_ )

 ## Basic Rules

-- Rock beats Scissors
+- rock beats scissors
-- Scissors beats Paper
+- scissors beats paper
-- Paper beats Rock
+- paper beats rock

 In code review we'll be hoping to see: